Belsen Was a Gas: Composition

-Different versions and performances
+Release history

-The song appears in two versions on The Great Rock 'n' Roll Swindle album, first a live version from the Sex Pistols' last concert (San Francisco, 14 January 1978), then in an altered studio version with Ronnie Biggs on vocals.
+"Belsen Was a Gas" appears in two versions on The Great Rock 'n' Roll Swindle album, first a live version from the Sex Pistols' last concert (San Francisco, 14 January 1978), then in an altered studio version with Ronnie Biggs on vocals.
 Biggs insisted on adding an additional verse; he later said because he had read the published diary of Anne Frank.
 The second verse describes some of the treatment Jews received:

 The version with Biggs is also altered in its musical composition.
 In the original version done with Rotten, the main theme is a power chord riff that goes D, C, D, E♭ (plays with "Belsen was a gas, I heard the other day").
 When rerecorded for the Biggs version, that theme is drastically altered to D, C, B♭, C, a much more conventional progression.
 Biggs did not receive writing credit for the revised lyrics.
 The Biggs version was originally slated to be a single, but after an airplay and record shop ban on the earlier Great Rock 'n' Roll Swindle single, "No One Is Innocent" (due to Biggs being the lead vocalist), this idea was dropped.
 The Biggs remake also ends with a saxophone solo, the first on a Pistols record.

-The original version ends with Johnny Rotten haranguing the listener to "Be a man / Kill a man / Be someone / Kill someone / Be a man / Kill yourself!" as the music abruptly stops.
+The live version from San Francisco ends with Johnny Rotten haranguing the listener to "Be a man / Kill a man / Be someone / Kill someone / Be a man / Kill yourself!" as the music abruptly stops.
 Of this version of the song, Lester Bangs wrote, "It's one of the most frightening things I've ever heard.
 You wonder exactly what you might be affirming by listening to this over and over again.
 On one level Johnny Rotten/Lydon is an insect buzzing atop the massed ruins of a civilization leveled by itself, which I suppose justifies him right there, on another level he's just another trafficker in cheap nihilism with all that it includes—cheap racism, sexism, etc. I'm still not comfortable with 'Bodies.'
 But then I never was, which may be the point.
 But then I wonder if he is.
 After which I cease to wonder at anything beyond the power of this music."